Skip to main content

 Q4.
 How do I get my brand to appear higher in LLM answers?

 "Higher" has two meanings.
 (1) Inclusion in the answer — driven by training data, content structure, and citation signals.
-(2) Position inside the answer (first paragraph) — driven by how often you co-occur with phrases such as "leading," "official," or "established."
+(2) Position inside the answer (first paragraph) — driven by how often you co-occur with authority phrases such as "leading," "official," or "established."
 After measurement, prioritize and reinforce what is lacking.

 Q5.
 Tell me how to improve our brand's citation rate via GEO strategy.